The Ultimate Mumbai Street Food Guide

 - Misal pav: a fiery sprouted-bean curry topped with farsan, onion and lime, served with pav.
 A proper Maharashtrian gut-punch, best in the mornings.

-- Cutting chai: a small, strong, sweet glass of tea.
-The social glue of every street corner.
+- Cutting chai: a small, strong, sweet glass of tea, the social glue of every street corner.
 A few rupees, and non-negotiable.

 Where to eat, by area